 - Click "Add" to create the sample and the testing table.
 This creates the sample based on a random "seed" - a starting value between zero and the sampling interval:

-- Once all tests are completed assess the results (as before):
+- Once all tests are completed assess the results:

 - This is used where the whole data set is to be loaded (where all items are to be included or where sampling has already been done using another method).